-10. While the MVR system is somewhat complicated, this primarily poses a challenge for the ASP President (supported by the Secretariat), as she or he is in charge of calculating the MVRs.
+10. While the MVR system is somewhat complicated, this primarily poses a challenge for the President of the Assembly (supported by the Secretariat), as she or he is in charge of calculating the MVRs.

-11. States Parties, in turn, mainly have the responsibility of following the instructions_on the ballot paper itself.
+11. States Parties, in turn, mainly have the responsibility of following the instructions\on the ballot paper itself.
 These instructions are not nearly as complicated as the rules themselves; in fact, they are typically rather straightforward (see the example above).

 12. Ballot papers that do not follow all the instructions will be declared invalid.
-This is why the ASP President, during each round of balloting, gives enough time to delegations to check if they cast their vote accurately.
+This is why the President of the Assembly, during each round of balloting, gives enough time to delegations to check if they cast their vote accurately.